Axionable/Axionaut/README.md

 ## Data preparation
 Before training your model, it is necessary to balance the number of examples per class.
-Doing so, you will avoid biases, assuring a smooth driving behavior in almost all road conditions.
+Doing so, you will avoid biases, ensuring a smooth driving behavior in almost all road conditions.
 In general, we try to preserve a 1:1 ratio between curves and straights examples, we also give less frequency to very hard turns.
 It is recommended to test the car after training a model with balanced data, see if it learned well to go straight, turn left and right.
 If there is a task it does not perform well, just add more data of that class and train again.
 After a few iterations your car will be ready to run on any track :).

 A good way to see the global distribution of your data is the histogram.
 In the `data preparation.ipyn` jupyter notebook, you will find some code examples to balance your own dataset using [Pandas.](https://pandas.pydata.org)

 ![alt text](https://github.com/Axionable/AxionautV2/blob/master/Docs/histograms.png)

 ## The model
 The proposed architecture is a slightly modified version of the PilotNet published by [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-This architectue is powerfull to modelise all possible driving situations while simple enough to run on the raspberry pi 3 B+.
+This architecture is powerful to modelize all possible driving situations while simple enough to run on the raspberry pi 3 B+.
 [Dropout](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf) of 10% was added on two classifier layers to avoid [overfitting](https://en.wikipedia.org/wiki/Overfitting).

 ## Code Exemple